sadiqshifa/RMAS/README.md

 **Honest control assessment.** Identifying where automation genuinely helps vs. where data availability or human accountability dependencies constrain agent opportunity — and rating them differently rather than rounding up.

-**Working agent execution.** A live AI-powered agent demonstrating Type 1 (DMDC integration) and Type 4 (language recognition) capability types, with real compliance logic, real AI-generated analysis, and a working eval suite.
+**Working agent execution.** Two live AI-powered agents: Type 1 (DMDC integration) and Type 4 (language recognition) in the DMDC agent; Type 3 (deterministic calculations) in the calculations agent — with real compliance logic, real AI-generated analysis, and working eval suites.

-**Production governance thinking.** Eval suite design, version pinning, human-in-the-loop boundaries, drift monitoring, incident response, and data dependency governance — specified at operational precision, not policy-document level.
+**Production governance thinking.** Eval suite design, version pinning, human-in-the-loop boundaries, drift monitoring, incident response, data dependency governance, and business continuity — specified at operational precision, not policy-document level.

+**Business continuity design.** A two-tier operating model where compliance-critical functions run deterministically regardless of AI availability, with defined fallback behavior, manual procedure requirements, RTO/RPO targets, and a testing schedule.

 **Intellectual honesty.** A gap register that says clearly what this is and what it isn't, and a phased roadmap for what production deployment would require.